Rjooby/salido-rails-challenge/README.md

 ```
 The code for the call requests tests are located in spec/controllers/products_controller_spec.rb

-For API calls to this database

-You can use the urls:
+For API calls to this database, you can use the urls:

 http://localhost:3000/products.json